-- rewards and reinforces the right behaviours; - delivers consistent consequences for the wrong behaviours; - outlines a system where the roles and responsibilities are clear and staff take responsibility for students' learning; - seek to ensure that all students are treated equally and fairly in the implementation of rewards and sanctions; - enables staff to teach effectively by removing disturbances to learning and promoting respect and positive attitudes to learning; - supports and promotes the Teaching and Learning Policy, Anti-Bullying Policy, the SEND Policy, Drug Policy, Exclusion Policy and the Single Equality Scheme.
+- rewards and reinforces the right behaviours; - delivers consistent consequences for the wrong behaviours; - outlines a system where the roles and responsibilities are clear and staff take responsibility for students' learning; - seek to ensure that all students are treated equally and fairly in the implementation of rewards and sanctions; - enables staff to teach effectively by removing disturbances to learning and promoting respect and positive attitudes to learning; - recognises young people's behaviour as an attempt to communicate and provide appropriate support and intervention to meet pupils' needs; - supports and promotes the Teaching and Learning Policy, Anti-Bullying Policy, the SEND Policy, Drug Policy, Exclusion Policy, Positive Mental Health Policy and the Single Equality Scheme.

-Through our Behaviour for learning Policy we commit to:
+Through our Behaviour for Learning Policy we commit to:

-- Protect the right to learn, the right to teach and the right to feel safe and be safe - Accept and value people as they are - Promote equality and celebrate difference "all different, all equal" - Listen, communicate and operate fairly
+- Protect the right to learn, the right to teach and the right to feel safe and be safe

+- Accept and value people as they are

+- Promote equality and celebrate difference "all different, all equal"

+- Listen, communicate and operate fairly

 - Encourage openness and honesty

 - Respect life, people, property and ideas

 - Reject violence and aggression

 - Actively promote cooperation with others

 - Protect and enhance self-esteem and dignity

-- Promote Section 61 of the Schools' Standards and Framework Act 1998 which requires a Governing Board to ensure that its school pursues policies to promote positive behaviour.
+• Promote Section 61 of the Schools' Standards and Framework Act 1998 which requires a Governing Board to ensure that its school pursues policies to promote positive behaviour.